laurenpenn/Website/plugins/backwpup/readme.txt

 4. Backups Manage Page

 == Changelog ==
+= 2.1.17 =
+* Changed name of sav button to prevent false css.
+* added autocomplte off to some input fields.
+* cheange api domain for google storage
+* Updated AWS lib to 1.5.17.1

+= 2.1.16 =
+* Dropbox chunking will done in temp again.
+* uses stream for compression
+* Metaboxes can't disabled by the screen options
+* Set mail charset
+* Handling for Dropbox 503 errors
+* removed oauth bypass Google Analytics by Yoast
+* updatet AWS lib to 1.5.15
+* bug fixes

 = 2.1.15 =
 * Fixed FTP folder bug
 * Dropbox chunking will done in memory not in temp